nibrunieAtSi5/rvv-keccak/README.md

 # rvv-keccak
 RISC-V Vector Implementation of Keccak hash function.

+This repository contains multiple experiments of vectorized implementation of the Keccak function (Keccak-F1600).
+In particular it contains unrolled scalar C implementations and implementations using RISC-V Vector Extensions.

-This implementation is based on C the implementation from https://github.com/XKCP/XKCP/tree/master/Standalone/CompactFIPS202/C.
+The implementations are based on C the implementation from https://github.com/XKCP/XKCP/tree/master/Standalone/CompactFIPS202/C.

+A blog post described some of the techniques evaluated and summarized the results: https://fprox.substack.com/publish/posts/detail/140028226?referrer=github.

 # Environment